0tieno/Blog/_posts/2025-11-05-welcome-to-my-blog.md

 I'll be writing about:

 - Backend Software Engineering using Java
-- System Design
+- System Design, DSA, AND Security
-- and sometimes DSA
+- ...and sometimes little philosophy

 Stay tuned for more content!